We don't just talk cars ... we teach how to buy them.

 The Lincoln LS had quite a bit going for it during its production years of 2000 - 2006.
 It was a serious homemade contender in the premium midsize sedan segment that had the refined design and technology to compete with Europe's best ... and with a distinct price advantage.
 With its good looks, roomy interior and "fun to drive" road manners, the LS earned high praise by reviewers and carved out a place for itself among consumers as well.

 But Lincoln/Ford allowed it to languish a bit as they placed their priority on new models.
 Competitors surpassed it, sales fell off and it was discontinued.
-That said, the LS remains a solid choice today for used carbuyers looking for a sporty, upscale sedan at a lower cost than many comparable vehicles.
-It's really a nice blend between luxury and sportiness.
-Ongoing maintenance costs are also likely lower than its European counterparts.
+That said, the LS was a nice blend between luxury and sportiness.
+While "good ones" are getting harder and harder to find out there, they can still be found with careful and patient shopping.

 For those investigating the used luxury sedan market and a possible LS purchase, it came in both V6 and V8 versions, both of which provided capable handling with easy yet precise steering.
 Acceleration is also brisk, yet the driving stays quiet, smooth and comfortable.
 The drive is actually a bit on the "sporty" side.